Research

 Clinical Research

-Our center has several ongoing studies including a research database and biorepository as well as the Group on Lung Injury from Deployment (GLIDE) Study.
-Without the participation of active duty military men and women and veterans seen in our center, we could not do this important work.
+Our center has several completed and ongoing studies including a research database and biorepository.
+Without the participation of active duty military men and women, veterans and contractors seen in our center, we could not do this important work.
+Many have participated in components of our Group on Lung Injury from Deployment (GLIDE) Study, which has led to numerous important discoveries that help improve the care of patients with deployment-related respiratory diseases.

 If you are interested in participating in our studies, please submit a clinical trial interest form.
 Our team will reach out to you to discuss potential research opportunities.